R-k-o29/myapp/README.md

     - render() keyword

 - JSX - Javascript XML (Combination of Html, CSS & Javascript) - Rules while writing jsx {

     1. We must always return a single parent element .We cannot return mulytple elements . we can use React.Fragment

     2. Use {} when embeding JS inside HTML

-    3.Tags must be closed/opened properly unlike HTML.
+    3. Tags must be closed/opened properly unlike HTML.

-    4.Like HTML here also we will have attributes to elemets but there will be change in few Naming conventions.
+    4. Like HTML here also we will have attributes to elemets but there will be change in few Naming conventions.

-    5.Values of the attributes must be closed inside "", ''
+    5. Values of the attributes must be closed inside "", ''

     6. If the value you want to pass to attribute is Object then you must wrap it inside {}.

    }
    - className = ""
    - {} to write js